Transient acceleration events in LISA Pathfinder data: properties and possible physical origin

-In addition to these low frequency effects, magnetic fields at high frequency may induce eddy currents within the TMs and then exert Lorentz forces on them \cite{labtoLPF}.
+In addition to these low frequency effects, magnetic fields at high frequency may induce eddy currents within the test masses and then exert Lorentz forces on them \cite{labtoLPF}.
 The effect is thus quadratic and would convert the low frequency amplitude fluctuations of a high frequency magnetic spectral line into a corresponding low frequency force.

-To give a scale of the effect, a recent finite-element electromagnetic calculation by the LISA project \cite{eddy}, has shown that the effect of a dipole of $\SI{1}{\milli\ampere\,\meter^2}$ located at a distance $d=\SI{20}{cm}$ from the TM and oscillating at the frequency of 100 Hz, would cause a force of $\Delta g \simeq \SI{4}{\femto\meter/\second^2}$.
-The effect reaches its peak at \SI{100}{\hertz}, while at lower frequency the induced current decreases and above that the screening effect of the metallic EH attenuates the oscillating field.
+To give a scale of the effect, a recent finite-element electromagnetic calculation by the LISA project \cite{eddy}, has shown that the effect of a dipole of $\SI{1}{\milli\ampere\,\meter^2}$ located at a distance $d=\SI{20}{cm}$ from the test mass and oscillating at the frequency of 100 Hz, would cause a force of $\Delta g \simeq \SI{4}{\femto\meter/\second^2}$.
+The effect reaches its peak at \SI{100}{\hertz}, while at lower frequency the induced current decreases and above that the screening effect of the metallic electrode housing attenuates the oscillating field.